ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `public_share` is the report's public share
 * `plaintext_input_share` is the Leader's `PlaintextInputShare`

-The methods are defined in {{!VDAF}}.
+The methods are defined in {{Section 5.8 of !VDAF}}.
 This process determines the initial per-report `state`, as well as the initial `outbound` message to send to the Helper.
 (These are coalesced into a single HTTP request to the Helper as described below.)
 If `state == Rejected()`, then the report is rejected and removed from the set of candidate reports.

-[[OPEN ISSUE #470: update references to the ping-pong API, once a VDAF draft is published which describes it.]]

 Next, for each candidate report the Leader constructs a `PrepareInit` message structured as follows: